Floh de Cologne: History

-The group was formed in 1966 by a group of radical theatre students from the University of Cologne.
-Their first album, Vietnam, released in 1968, is a fierce criticism of the war in Vietnam. the profits made from said album was donated to a Vietnamese charity.
+Independently of one another, the band members joined the DKP (German Communist Party) between 1970 and 1973.
+Their first album, Vietnam, released in 1968, is a fierce criticism of the war in Vietnam.
+The profits from this album were donated to a Vietnamese charity.
 They satirised consumer society and sought to take their message to young workers and apprentices.
 Impressed by their music and especially their lyrics, Rolf-Ulrich Kaiser decided to produce their next two albums: Rockoper Profitgeier (1971) and Lucky Streik (1972).